zziro/catalog-project-deployment/README.md

 # catalog-project-deployment

 In this project we will be deploying the sport catalog project.
+Project URL: 54.152.38.77

+## Launch Amazon Lightsail instance

 In order to make accesible the project we will be using amazon services.
 The project will be using [Amazon Lightsail].

 If you do not have an Amazon Lightsail account.
 Please create on at [Amazon Console].

-## Launch Amazon Lightsail instance

 * Once you have you Amazon account, login on [Amazon Console] and click on Services and you will see a bunch of amazon's services.
 Change the origin and select N. Virginie.
 From there, Select Lightsail![alt text][logo].